MummyTravels’ guide to Copenhagen with kids

 Expect well-organised attractions, buggy-friendly entrances, decent changing facilities and an egalitarian attitude which means kids are usually as welcome as adults in this child-friendly city.

-Most of my tips and experiences are aimed at travel with a toddler or young child, but do add your own suggestions for older kids in the comments.
+With more detail in my linked posts, my guide to Copenhagen with kids includes both my tips and experiences.
+Mostly aimed at travel with a toddler or young child, there’s plenty for older kids as well – do add your own suggestions in the comments.

 Where to stay